 8. Clearly communicate device design to laboratories, avoiding costly mistakes, and consider benefits of digital technology in practice.

-- Successful completion of Mastery Course I including all pre-session assignments and a written exam.
+- Successful completion of Mastery Course I including all Clinical Competency assignments and the Mastery Course I exam.

 Staff Roles for Efficiency